Residential

 Here is a quick breakdown of BHK, Flat and Rooms to make things clearer:

-BHK: This is the configuration of an apartment in terms of the number of bedrooms, hall and kitchen.
+- BHK: The configuration of an apartment in terms of the number of bedrooms, hall and kitchen.

-Flat: This term refers to a living unit in a building or a portion of the building designated for residential use.
+- Flat: A living unit in a building designated for residential use.
 A flat can be a one-bedroom, two-bedroom or other type.

-Rooms: When we speak of "rooms", we mean only the number of bedrooms in a given flat.
-For example, a 2 BHK flat has two bedrooms, while the halls and a kitchen are considered separate spaces.
+- Rooms: When we speak of “rooms”, we mean only the number of bedrooms in a given flat.
+For example, a 2 BHK flat has two bedrooms, while the hall and kitchen are considered separate spaces.

-• Carpet Area: This is the net area available inside the apartment's walls.
-It also excludes the space occupied by balconies and other common areas.
+- Carpet Area: The net area available inside the apartment's walls.
+It excludes the space occupied by balconies and other common areas.

-• Super Built-up Area: This includes the carpet area and the proportionate part of the building's area, which includes the lobbies, staircases, etc.
+- Super Built-up Area: This includes the carpet area and the proportionate part of the building's area, which includes lobbies, staircases, etc.

 Common BHK Sizes in Square Feet